DavideMagno/VesselDashboard/README.md

 You can clone the repository and run the dashboard without any additional code change.

-I will detail here some implementation choices I have taken when coding the dashboard.
+I will detail here some implementation choices I have taken.

 **1. Loading of external data**

-The dataset is significantly big (xxx MB).
+The dataset is significantly big (500 MB).
 It can't hence be uploaded on Github since the maximum size for uploads is 100Mb.

 From a design perspective, I have preferred to write a code that could be run